Noise-induced shallow circuits and absence of barren plateaus: Purity and kernel methods under non-unital noise

 In this case, all the entries of the Gram matrix are exponentially close to $\mu$ with exponentially high probability, making the optimization of the vector $\boldsymbol{a}$ an information-theoretically hard task.

-\subsubsection{Assumption on the training data distribution}
+\subsubsection{Assumption on the training data distribution.}

-Assume that each point in the training set is sampled from a distribution $\mathcal{D}: \mathcal{X} \rightarrow [0,1]$ and denote by $\nu'$ the corresponding induced distribution over quantum channels.
-Then we make the following assumptions over ${\nu}'$: \begin{enumerate} \item $\nu'$ satisfies Definition\ \ref{def:localdesignlayer}, i.e., it is 2-local 2-design layer distribution; \item each layer is invariant under left-multiplication by a layer of single-qubit Clifford gates; \item moreover, the circuit is ended by a layer of single-qubit Clifford gates sampled uniformly at random. \end{enumerate} The second and third assumptions will play a pivotal role in the proof of absence of exponential concentration for the projected quantum kernels.
-We also remark that these assumptions could be further relaxed, since our computation only involve (up to) fourth moments.
+We assume that each point in the training set is sampled from a distribution $\mathcal{D}: \mathcal{X} \rightarrow [0,1]$ and we denote by $\nu'$ the corresponding induced distribution over quantum channels.
+Moreover, we also assume that $\nu'$ satisfies Definition\ \ref{def:localdesignlayer}, i.e., it is 2-local 2-design layer distribution.